Marion County Record: Other awards

 In the wake of the police raid, Eric and Joan Meyer and the newspaper were honored with several awards.
-Among them were the Don Bolles Medal from Investigative Reporters and Editors; a Citation of Courage from the Radio, Television, Digital News Association; the William Allen White National Citation from the University of Kansas; the Maria Ressa Prize for Courage in Local or Independent Journalism from the University of Maryland; the Victor Murdock Award from the Kansas Press Association; the Chairman's Award from the National Newspaper Association; and the Tom and Pat Gish Award from the Institute for Rural Journalism at the University of Kentucky.
+Among them were the Don Bolles Medal from Investigative Reporters and Editors; a Citation of Courage from the Radio Television Digital News Association; the William Allen White National Citation from the University of Kansas; the Maria Ressa Prize for Courage in Local or Independent Journalism from the University of Maryland; the Victor Murdock Award from the Kansas Press Association; the Chairman's Award from the National Newspaper Association; the Tom and Pat Gish Award from the Institute for Rural Journalism at the University of Kentucky; and the Local Journalism Bright Spot and Media and Democracy Hero by the Media and Democracy Project.

 In 2025, Eric Meyer joined his father in receiving the Eugene Cervi Award from the International Society of Weekly Newspaper Editors.
-He was the first son of a previous recipient to receive the award and the third journalist from Kansas to receive it, after his father in father in 2002 and McDill "Huck" Boyd in 1985.
+He was the first son of a previous recipient to receive the award and the third journalist from Kansas to receive it, after his father in 2002 and McDill "Huck" Boyd in 1985.
 Unlike many awards won after police raided the newspaper in August 2023, the award is presented, according to ISWNE, “not for a single brave accomplishment but for a career of outstanding public service through community journalism and for adhering to the highest standards of the profession with deep reverence for the English language and consistently aggressive reporting at the grassroots level.”

 The newspaper also frequently is honored in Kansas Press Association contests.
 In 2025, it won a near-record 39 awards, including best overall news and writing.
-THe paper placed first in the state in overall news and writing for four of the past five years.
+The paper placed first in the state in overall news and writing for four of the past five years.
 The one year it didn’t win, staffers ran out of time to submit an entry in that category.
 For the second year in a row, the paper swept 1st and 2nd place statewide in investigative reporting.
 Since 2000, the it has received three 1st, five 2nd, and three 3rd place awards in that category.
 In 2025 it also repeated as 1st place winner for best news story and for best series of stories and placed 1st for best front page, for which it received two 1st place awards, a 2nd, and a 3rd in the five previous years.

 The Record won 1st place for best editorial writing — its sixth award in that category (two 1st, one 2nd, and three 3rd) in six years — and 1st place for best column writing (its fourth award in six years).
 Its editorial page was rated best in the state.
 It also won 1st for best health story, for best religion story, for best story originating from a public notice, and for overall design and layout excellence (its fifth consecutive award when entering that category).